-Technology Readiness Level was originally created by NASA to assess whether their emerging technology was suitable for space exploration.
-Nowadays this approach is used over a variety of different industries to understand the maturity of a technology and assess whether it’s ready for use in the “real world”.
+Technology Readiness Level (TRL) was originally created by NASA to assess whether their emerging technology was suitable for space exploration.
+Nowadays, this approach is used over a variety of different industries to understand the maturity of a technology and assess whether it’s ready for use in the “real world”.

 R&D Grant Funds are generally divided into three categories defined by the TRL levels:

 • TRL 7-9 = Experimental Development